INFORMATION AND THOUGHTS ON CHOOSING A KAYAK

 If you decide on a rudder, “toe control” foot pegs make a big difference.
 With the regular “sliding” foot pegs, you push with your entire leg on the foot peg to turn the rudder.
 With “toe control” foot pegs you press only with your toes.
 This is a lot like pressing on a car’s accelerator pedal – you use only your foot, bending it at the ankle, not your entire leg.
 The advantage of the “toe control” is that your legs do not have to move, only your foot, so you can still maintain your bracing ability.
 SmartTrack and Sea-Lect are two “toe-control” rudder systems.

 While a rudder can sometimes be added later, a skeg is built into the boat.
 A skeg is a blade housed within the hull that can be pivoted down into the water via a cable or line.
-When a cross-wind or crossing waves come up, you can drop the skeg to help prevent being pushed sideways – like a centerboard on a sailboat.
 Most skegs allow you to control the amount of blade that drops into the water while with others it’s either up inside the hull or all the way down in the water.
 Again, a skeg will increase drag and also the skeg box takes up a lot of room in your stern hatch, cutting down significantly on storage space.
-This can be a significant factor if you carry camping equipment.
+This can be a significant factor if you need to carry camping equipment.

 Skegs, and particularly rudders, also add a degree of complexity to kayaks as well as cost.
 Cables and metal fittings must be inspected after each outing and properly maintained.
 On trips of several days, spare cables, fittings, and tools should be carried.
 The opening to the skeg box (a slit in the bottom of the hull) can get clogged with vegetation, rocks and sand and has to be kept clean.
 And if you like to gunkhole (wander around in questionably navigable areas) the rudder assembly can get tangled up in overhanging branches, weeds and vines and a skeg box slit can get filled with sand.